Pick-Place-Robot/PathPlanner/README.md

  <img src = "img/UI.PNG" width="300">     <img src = "img/OutsideWorkspace.PNG" width="300"><br> </p>
 <!-- ![](img/UI.PNG)-->

-Clicking x/y/z-position will force the cursor back to home position.
-The points can be added, updated deleted until desried path is accomplished.
+Clicking on x/y/z-position labels will force the cursor back to home position.
+The points can be added, updated and deleted until desried path is accomplished.
 Radius can be added to corners to smoothen motion as displayed in the image below.<br>
 <p align="center">
  <img src = "img/Radius.PNG" width="300"> <br></p>